jtayl222/homelab-mlops-demo/README.md

 ## 📞 Enterprise Discussion

-**These MLOps patterns can accelerate your organization's AI initiatives?**
+**These MLOps patterns can accelerate your organization's AI initiatives.**

 This platform showcases production-ready capabilities that have been battle-tested in enterprise environments.
 The patterns demonstrated here directly address the operational challenges that prevent ML teams from moving from prototype to production at scale.